-With technology changing faster than you can say ‘snapchat’, how do we allow our kids access to the online world whilst also ensuring they are safe?
+With technology changing faster than you can say ‘snapchat’, how do we allow our kids access to the online world whilst also ensuring keeping kids safe online?

 One of the most hotly debated topics in households across the region is undoubtedly online access and screen time.
 Kids crave it whilst parents are justifiably concerned.

 Screens can be a wonderful way for us all to learn, get information, socialise and be entertained, but they cannot be the only way we do this.
 And unfiltered online access opens a door to a plethora of inappropriate content and chat.

 Martine Oglethorpe from The Modern Parent believes that managing screen time is based less on time limits and more on the effects of the screens and the impact on other areas of their lives.